 Complex networks between safeguarding partner agencies

 The local authority has the lead responsibility for safeguarding adults with care and support needs, and the police and the NHS also have clear safeguarding duties under the Care Act 2014.
 Clinical commissioning groups and the police will often have different geographical boundaries and different IT systems.
 Housing and social care providers will also provide services across boundaries.
-This makes sharing information complex in practice.

 The Care Act 2014 (Section 6 ) places duties on the local authority and its partners to cooperate in the exercise of their functions relevant to care and support including those to protect adults.
 The safeguarding adults board should ensure that it ‘has the involvement of all partners necessary to effectively carry out its duties’.

 Below is a simple flowchart of the key principles for information sharing.
 You can also download this flowchart.